-Four versions of a report entitled, "Application of Hydrologic Models in Maryland" were published in February 2001, August 2006, September 2010 and July 2016.
-Experiences with the application of recommendations presented in these reports, improvements in GIS technologies, and updates in WinTR-20 and the Maryland regional regression equations led to the publication of this fifth edition of the report.
+Five versions of a report entitled, Application of Hydrologic Models in Maryland were published in February 2001, August 2006, September 2010, July 2016 and July 2020.
+Experiences with the application of recommendations presented in these reports, improvements in GIS technologies, guidance on climate change and estimation of low flows for fish passage and updates to the Maryland regional regression equations led to the publication of this sixth edition of the report.
 The following section presents the Panel's recommendations.
 Subsequent chapters explain the basis for these recommendations and the procedures required for their accomplishment.